 Good production helps you tell a good story.
-That being said, however, good production can help you tell a story, or at least not distract from the story.
+Good production can help you tell a story, or at least not distract from the story.
 Good sound is important – what’s the point of an excellent interview if it’s hard to hear and understand?
 Good light is important as well, because what’s the point of a good shot if the audience can’t tell what they’re looking at?
 All parts of a video should support the story you’re trying to tell – from the lighting to the music to the font you use in the titles.
 How, in short, do you make a meaningful piece of video?

 Fortunately, you’ll find a lot of resources on this page to help you both tell a good story and figure out some of the production elements.